jclem/alpaca/README.md

 An alpaca project is an `alpaca.yml` file that defines the workflow, alongside any supporting files, such as scripts or images.

+**Note:** Alpaca is still in the proof-of-concept phase.
+Huge portions of Alfred functionality are unimplemented.

 ## Installation

 ```shell